-Joining 4 O’Clock Club on CBBC in series seven, which aired at the beginning of the year, Nathan Clarke could be seen playing the role of the new music teacher, Danny Boyd.
-Nathan is also involved in voiceover roles, including Thomas & Friends, and can regularly be seen on stage in a number of theatres, including London’s Trafalgar Studios where he played Saleem Khan in East is East alongside Ayub Khan-Din and Jane Horrocks.
-Sitting down with us recently, we talk about CBBC’s 4 O’Clock Club, stage work and his most challenging roles.
+Joining the cast of 4 O’Clock Club on CBBC in Series 7, which aired at the beginning of the year, Nathan Clarke could be seen playing the role of the new music teacher, Danny Boyd.
+Nathan is also involved in voiceover roles, including Thomas & Friends, and he has stage experience in a number of theatres such as London’s Trafalgar Studios where he played Saleem Khan in East is East alongside Ayub Khan-Din and Jane Horrocks.
+Sitting down with Nathan recently, we talk about his role of Danny Boyd in CBBC’s 4 O’Clock Club, his previous stage work and his most challenging roles.

 How would you describe your character, Danny Boyd?